YKariyado/LG/Readme.md

 ## Features

-- Awesome function
-- Awesome UI
-- ...
+- Supports Original / Sandpile models Game of Life
+- Supports Periodic / Sequential options
+- Can define the rules
+- Can save / load patterns with rules (csv files)
+- Runs on MacOS 10.14+ (Win / Linux is coming soon)

-For more information, see `awesome-tool --help`.
+For more information, contact me.

 ## Requirement

-- Requirement
-- Requirement
+Tested with environment by the following
-- Requirement
+- MacOS 10.14+
+- CPU: Intel Core i5 2.4 GHz Quad-Core
+- RAM: LPDDR3 16GB 2133 MHz
+- Graphics: Intel Iris Plus Graphics 655

 ## Usage

-1. Usage
-2. Usage
+1. Choose models you want to run
+2. Set rules (if it has never been set, the rule is [4,4,0,0])
-3. Usage
+3. Run (do anything)

 ## Installation